Skip to ContentSkip to Footer

 Research Interest

 I am most interested in trying to understand organizational culture.
 My administrative duties and strong teaching interests have often hindered my ability to pursue my research interests.
 I retired in 2024, but continue to teach part-time.
-I am currently doing historical research in my new hometown.
+I am currently conducting historical research in my new hometown.